pandorabots-admin/docs/pages/social-messaging.md

 #### Image ###

-* Twitter does not display animation for GIFs
 * Twilio does not support embeddable images, but will display image URL as a link

 #### Video ###

-* Twilio and Twitter DM does not support embeddable videos, but will display video URL as a link
+* Twilio does not support embeddable videos, but will display video URL as a link

 #### Delay ####